shermanflan/aws-methods/apps/spark_ingest/README.md

   -p ./kubernetes/dockerfiles/spark/bindings/python/Dockerfile build
 ```
 3. Bundle a Python application image with specific dependencies based on
    the base container.
-This will be used to run the spark-submit job in k8s.
+This will be used to run the spark-submit job in
+   k8s.
 See the [Dockerfile](./Dockerfile) for reference.

 # Technical Pre-requisites

 - The service account credentials used by the driver pods must be allowed
   to create pods, services and configmaps.

--
+# AWS Idiosyncrasies
+This [reference](https://stackoverflow.com/a/66657993) was invaluable in
+getting my Spark 3.1.1 on EKS cluster working.

+- In order to successfully submit a spark job on AWS EMR on EKS, the
+  spark-submit parameters should use the `args` stanza instead of `command`
+  as the former will route the command through the `entrypoint.sh`.
+- In addition, a config of `spark.jars.ivy=/tmp/.ivy` needs to be supplied
+  in the spark-submit parameters.
+- See [spark-ingest.yaml](../../eks/pods/spark-ingest.yaml) for a reference.

 # Smoke Tests
 - Run SparkPi